sebspion/reqs/draft-selander-lake-reqs.md

 There are trade-offs between "few messages" and "few frames"; if overhead is spread out over more messages such that each message fits into a particular frame this may reduce the overall power consumption.
 While it may be possible to engineer such a solution for a particular radio technology and signature algorithm, the benefits in terms of fewer messages/round trips in general and for NB-IoT in particular (see {{nb-iot}}) are considered more important than optimizing for a specific scenario.
 Hence an optimal AKE protocol has 3 messages and each message fits into as few frames as possible, ideally 1 frame per message.

 The difference between uplink and downlink performance should not be engineered into the protocol since it cannot be assumed that a particular protocol message will be sent uplink or downlink.

+### AKE frequency

+One question that has been asked in the context of lightweightness is: - How often is the AKE executed?
+While it may be impossible to give a precise answer there are other perspectives to this question.

+1. For some use cases, already one execution of the AKE is too heavy, for example, because
+   * there are a number of parallel executions of the AKE in a network formation setting which loads down the network, or
+   * the duty cycle makes the completion time too long for even one run of the protocol.

+2. If a device reboots it may not be able to recover the security context, e.g. due to lack of persistent storage, and is required to establish a new security context for which an AKE is preferred.
+Reboot frequency may be difficult to predict in general.

+3. To limit the impact of a key compromise, BSI, NIST and ANSSI and other organizations recommend in other contexts frequent renewal of keys by means of Diffie-Hellman key exchange.

+To summarize, even if it we are unable to give precise numbers for AKE frequency, a lightweight AKE
+* reduces the time for network formation and AKE runs in challenging radio technologies,
+* allows devices to quickly re-establish security in case of reboots, and
+* enables support for recommendations of frequent key renewal